gitlabhq/omnibus-gitlab/doc/development/add-remove-configuration-options.md

 ## Remove a configuration option

-Distribution follows a strict process when removing configuration options to minimize disruptions for Omnibus GitLab administrators.
+Distribution follows a strict process when removing configuration options to minimize disruptions for Linux package administrators.

 1. Create an issue for deprecating the configuration option.
 1. Create an issue for removing the configuration option that happens no